ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 #### Licenses

-D1, D2, D4.1 and D4.2 (MIUR) are licensed under the Italian Open Data License (IODL) v2.0, very similar to a CC-BY 4.0.
+D1, D2, D4.1 and D4.2 (MIUR) are licensed under the Italian Open Data License (IODL) v2.0, which is very similar to a CC-BY 4.0.
 Each dataset is accompanyed by a clear license declaration.
 However, the whole website is covered by a "All rights reserved" copyright statement, which does not explicitly mentions the exclusion of the contents accompanied by a IODL 2.0 license.

 The metadata of D3 (MiBACT) do not specify a license e.g. by using the property `dcterms:license` (see http://dati.beniculturali.it/lodview/resource/datasetLuoghiDellaCultura.html).
-Information about licenses is featured in the website footer only.
-The dataset about "Luoghi culturali" is licensed under CC BY-SA 3.0, which requires attribution and share-alike.
+The website footer includes a license for all website contents (CC-BY-SA-3.0.) and points to a separate webpage which lists exceptions, among which is our "Luoghi culturali" dataset, licensed under a CC-BY 3.0.

 ### 4.3 Technical analysis (formats, metadata, URIs, provenance)